 Jackson Creek Floodplain Mapping Study - Downtown Peterborough

 Otonabee Conservation has completed a new floodplain mapping study for Jackson Creek located in the City of Peterborough.
 Jackson Creek flows through the historically built up downtown of Peterborough and many of its reaches are buried under buildings and bridges.
 This historical development has exacerbated flooding conditions during big rain events, including the 2004 storm which spilled out across the downtown causing major flood damage.
 The draft floodplain mapping is now available for viewing.
-Comments can be made within the map viewer and will be received until June 2, 2025.
+Comments can be made directly within the map interface - find the link above.

 Floodplain mapping information is critical to help identify areas that may be at risk of flooding during severe storms, to assist the community with emergency preparedness, and is also an important municipal land use planning tool.